-If you (1) receive cash in exchange for a fractional share as a result of the Reverse/Forward Split, (2) you do not continue to hold any Raytheon Class A or Class B stock immediately after the Reverse/Forward Split, and (3) you are not related to any person or entity which holds Raytheon Class A or Class B common stock immediately after the Reverse/Forward Split, you will recognize capital gain or immediately after the Reverse/Forward Split, you will recognize capital gain or between the cash you receive for your cashed-out stock and your aggregate adjusted tax basis in such stock.
+If you (1) receive cash in exchange for a fractional share as a result of the Reverse/Forward Split, (2) you do not continue to hold any Raytheon Class A or Class B stock immediately after the Reverse/Forward Split, and (3) you are not related to any person or entity which holds Raytheon Class A or Class B common stock immediately after the Reverse/Forward Split, you will recognize capital gain or loss.
+The amount of capital gain or loss you recognize will equal the difference between the cash you receive for your cashed-out stock and your aggregate adjusted tax basis in such stock.